 There is no one-size-fits-all solution when it comes to reducing screen time.
 The key is to find what works for your family and stick to it.

-Screen time boundaries for older kids
+Developing rules and boundaries for older kids

 As kids get older, you may need to adjust your screen time limits.
 For example, older kids may need more screen time for homework or research.
 But it’s still important to make sure they’re not spending too much time on screens overall.